NyboTV/TP_ETS2_Plugin/README.md

 Fully new System!
 Just Install the Plugin and Insert your Discord ID into the Window :)
 To get your User ID read this: [How to get UserID](#how-to-get-userid)

+IMPORTANT:
+If the UserID Window says "UserID is not Valid" (but you know it is valid) then just go to my Config.json file inside the plugin folder
+(%appdata%/TouchPortal/plugins/ETS2_Dashboard)
+and copy your UserID into the '""' behind the "userid" it should looks like this: - "userid": "123456789" -

+After that please send the Log to me (The Dev) so i can fix the issue.

 ### How to get UserID